kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## July 2017

 - I apply for the Metropolitan Police.
+I was so impressed by them this time around, I want to be just like them.
 - I pass the first day interview.
 - I'm called for the physical but I know I'll fail because of the valium so I don't go.

 ## July 2017 to January 2019

 - I'm completely dependent on valium.
+I cannot go to work and be around people without it due to the anxiety I'm suffering.
-- I am trying to micro-dose but it's regular.
-I need it every day.
+- I am trying to micro-dose as much as possible but I need it every day.
 - It is valium bought online so I'm not even sure what it is exactly.
 - My family is impossible to live with.

 ## January 2019

 - Regardless of the valium, I'm still suicidally depressed and life is bleak.
-- I take an overdose of valium and go to A&E - I didn't realize it wouldn't work, but perhaps I wasn't so serious and it was more a cry for help.
+- One night I take an overdose of valium and go to A&E.
-- The drug nurse meets me in the morning and puts me into the drug rehabilitation system.
+- The drug nurse meets me the next morning and puts me into the drug rehabilitation system.
+- I quit valium and alcohol immediately.

+!!! info
+    - I wasn't drinking alcohol excessively but it wasn't helping either.

-## January to June 2019
+## February to June 2019

-- I'm working 3 days a week at a crypto firm and going to rehab the other days in Finchley Central.
+- I'm working 3 days a week at a crypto firm and going to outpatient rehab the other days in Finchley Central.
-- Rehab is an AMAZING experience and so helpful.
+- Rehab is an AMAZING experience and incredibly helpful.
+Lifesaving.
 - I see a psychotherapist once a week at Barnet Hospital.
 - I'm healing.
-- I realize I have to get away from my family as they are extraordinarily unhelpful.
+- I realize I have to get away from my family if I want to really heal.
 - I make plans to move to Ireland.
-- I'm still feeling suicidally depressed and anxious but less so.
-I'm managing it without any medication.
+- I'm still feeling suicidally depressed and anxious but less so and I'm not using any medication or drinking alcohol.

-## November 2019
+## October 2019

-- I leave London for Ireland.
+- I leave London.
 - I have limited communication with my parents, none with my brother.

 ## 2020

 - I live in Belfast and I have a lot of work, even during Covid.
 - I work to distract myself.
 I work three jobs sometimes.
 - I don't like Belfast.
+I find it very harsh.
 - I start volunteering with Childline and find out about trans ideology with regards to children.
 I am horrified.
+- I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore if I didn't want to.
-- I tentatively join Twitter at one point but get scared and delete my account.
+- I tentatively join Twitter at one point to keep abreast of what's going on but I get scared and delete my account.

 ## End of December 2020

 - I move to Lourdes in France.
 - I am working as a contractor and full time technical writer for web3 software companies.
+- I'm still working multiple jobs to distract myself from depression.